Registering with the Libraries

 - Current members of the Penn State Alumni Association are eligible to register for an Alumni Borrowers Card.
 A current Penn State Alumni Association 10-digit membership ID card is required to receive an Alumni Borrowers Card.

-- Alumni borrowers who also register online through the library with Friends of Penn State may:
+- Alumni borrowers who also register online through the library with OneID may:

 - place holds on items that are not currently available by clicking on the “I Want It” button from an item screen in The CAT,